hunting habitat conservation award

-The purpose of the Hunting Habitat Conservation Award is to recognize those foxhunting clubs, individuals and organizations that have made significant and enduring contributions towards the preservation of rural countryside and its flora and fauna.
+The purpose of the Hunting Habitat Conservation Award is to recognize those hunts, individuals and organizations that have made significant and enduring contributions toward the preservation of habitat and biodiversity of its flora and fauna.

-Nominee data (in accordance with the guidelines/entry form) must be provided to the MFHA Conservation Committee, care of the MFHA Office, no later than September 30, 2021.
+Nominees must be submitted to the MFHA Conservation Committee, care of the MFHA Office, no later than Sept.
+30, 2021, for the 2022 award.
+Resubmission of previous nominees who were not awarded honors is highly encouraged.

-Activities to be focused upon may include, but are not limited to:
+Activities to be considered may include, but are not limited to:

 - A systematic approach to the placement of significant amounts of open lands into perpetual easement – hunting, scenic, historical, conservation, etc.